python/importlib_resources/importlib_resources/docs/index.rst

 In our terminology, a *resource* is a file tree that is located within an importable `Python package`_.
-Resources can live on the file system or in a zip file, with limited support for loader_ supporting the appropriate API for reading resources.
+Resources can live on the file system or in a zip file, with support for other loader_ classes that implement the appropriate API for reading resources.

 ``importlib_resources`` is a backport of Python 3.9's standard library `importlib.resources`_ module for Python 2.7, and 3.5 through 3.8.
 Users of